 Computed Tomography Scan (CAT/CT scan)

-The providers at NHI may suggest that you have a CT scan.
+The providers at NHI at TOA may suggest that you have a CT scan.
 This is basically a three dimensional x-ray of the bony structure.
 These are commonly ordered to evaluate possible fractures, look for bony deformities, and for surgical planning purposes.
 Like x-ray, CT scans do involve some radiation, but low dose protocols have been developed minimizing the amount necessary.